alicepaul/HDSinRdata/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* The maintainer of the package has been changed.
+* This submission reflects a change in the maintainer of this package (an email was sent about this change as well).